Daniel DeBolt

 One of the earliest projects I contributed to in my career, this site holds a special place in my heart.
 As part of a collaborative team, I worked on both the front end and back end, with a primary focus on developing custom widgets and reusable components.
 It was my first experience building tailored functionality from scratch, and it became one of the best learning opportunities a young developer could ask for.
 While it may be the oldest site on this list, the process of bringing it to life alongside a talented team made it one of the most memorable and rewarding projects I've been a part of.

-The current version of this site marks the second major iteration I’ve helped bring to life.
+The current version of this site marks the second major iteration I've helped bring to life.
 Originally a shared resource within KochInc.com, it was rebuilt as one of our first headless websites—initially using Gatsby, then later migrated to Next.js.
 In addition to contributing to the site's development, I created a custom solution to export and migrate content from the legacy system into the new platform, as no off-the-shelf tool existed for the job.
-It was a challenging but rewarding piece of work that laid the foundation for a smooth transition.
 Today, the site stands as Koch Industries' primary news and media hub, delivering company stories and updates with flexibility, speed, and modern architecture.

 I supported the development of this site by contributing front-end components and assisting with content modeling to ensure the structure aligned with the design and editorial goals.
 My work focused on creating a user-friendly experience while helping organize and present information about Charles Koch's published works in a clear and accessible way.